alajusticia/laravel-auth-tracker/README.md

 ## Compatibility

-- The v3 of this package has been tested with **Laravel 8.x**.
+- For now, this package isn't compatible with Laravel 8.
+I'm working on a v3 to support Laravel 8, meanwhile if your project is only based on Laravel Sanctum authentication you can install the [Laravel Sanctum Tracker](https://github.com/alajusticia/laravel-sanctum-tracker).

-- For previous versions of Laravel (v5.8, v6 and v7), use the v2.
+- For previous versions of Laravel (v5.8, v6 and v7), use the [v2](https://github.com/alajusticia/laravel-auth-tracker/tree/v2).

 - It works with all the session drivers supported by Laravel, except of course the cookie driver which saves the sessions only in the client browser and the array driver.